n1ru4l/envelop/packages/plugins/newrelic/README.md

       trackResolvers: true, // default `false`.
 When set to `true`, track resolvers as segments to monitor their performance
       includeResolverArgs: false, // default `false`.
 When set to `true`, includes all the arguments passed to resolvers with their values
       rootFieldsNaming: true, // default `false`.
 When set to `true` append the names of operation root fields to the transaction name
+      skipError: error => { ... return true; }, // a function that allows you to skip reporting a given error to NewRelic.
+By default custom `EnvelopError`s will be skipped
       operationNameProperty: 'id', // default empty.
 When passed will check for the property name passed, within the document object.
 Will eventually use its value as operation name.
 Useful for custom document properties (e.g. queryId/hash)
     }),
   ],